akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-File-Server-Permissions/README.md

 ## Incident Report

-A user reported they could not access the company **Projects shared folder**.
+I simulated a scenario where a user reported they could not access the company Projects shared folder.

-In enterprise environments, shared resources such as department files, project documentation, and internal templates are typically stored on centralized file servers.

-Access to these resources is controlled using:

-- Active Directory security groups
-- NTFS permissions
-- Shared folder permissions

-The objective of this lab was to investigate and resolve a simulated incident where a user could not access a shared folder due to incorrect group membership.
+In a typical enterprise setup, shared folders are used to store project files, internal documents, and team resources, and access is usually controlled using Active Directory groups and NTFS permissions.

+The goal here was to troubleshoot why the user was getting an access issue and resolve it using a structured approach.

 ---